kwankyu/sage/src/doc/en/installation/launching.rst

           ymin=-1, ymax=3, fill={1:[0]}, fillalpha=0.5).show()

- - For 3D graphics using Three.js, by default, internet connectivity is needed, as SageMath's custom build of the Javascript package Three.js is retrieved from a content delivery network.
+ - For 3D graphics using Three.js, by default, internet connectivity is needed, as Sage's custom build of the Javascript package Three.js is retrieved from a content delivery network.

    To verify that online 3D graphics with Three.js works correctly,